Jott4/Jott4/README.md

 - 📚 I'm currently graduating Software engineering in [UTFPR][utfpr] (Universidade Técnologica Federal do Paraná).

-- 🌱 I’m currently learning UX/UI.
+- 🌱 I’m currently learning solidity and blockchain basics.

 - 👁️ I’m looking to collaborate on more open-source projects.